 If you are an employee hurt on the job in a construction accident, you should be entitled to workers’ compensation benefits.
 Nevada employers are required to carry workers’ comp insurance.
 Under the workers’ compensation system, employees are not allowed to sue their employers for injuries sustained in a workplace accident.
 You are entitled to workers’ comp benefits whether or not you were at fault for the accident.

-However, workers seriously injured in construction accidents may find that workers’ comp benefits are not enough to fully cover their injuries.
+However, workers seriously injured in a construction accident may find that workers’ comp benefits are not enough to fully cover their injuries.
 Their medical expenses and lost wages may be far more than workers’ compensation benefits cover.

 If liability can be established for a party other than your employer or a co-employee, you may have a third-party claim for compensation.
 Establishing liability consists of showing that your injuries were caused by the third party’s negligence.
 Potentially liable third parties may include:

 Large corporations and insurance companies have teams of lawyers that will work to avoid paying your claim.
 They may try to assign fault for the accident to you, delay in resolving your claim, or pressure you to accept a low settlement offer.
-We can thoroughly investigate your accident, determine fault and liability, collect and preserve evidence, negotiate with insurance companies on your behalf, and fight for the compensation you deserve in court, if necessary.
+Our personal injury lawyers can thoroughly investigate your construction accident, determine fault and liability, collect and preserve evidence, negotiate with insurance companies on your behalf, and fight for the compensation you deserve in court, if necessary.

-If you are recovering from a serious construction accident, you will need all the benefits and compensation available to you so you can focus on your healing.
-Contact The Janda Law Firm as soon as you can to schedule a consultation with our experienced Las Vegas construction accident lawyer.
+If you were seriously injured on a construction site, you will need all the benefits and compensation available to you so you can focus on your healing.
+Contact The Janda Law Firm as soon as you can to schedule a consultation with our experienced Las Vegas construction accident lawyers.
 We can tell you if you have a third-party case, and what damages you may be entitled to claim.
 Call or fill out our online form today for a free case evaluation and to figure out your legal options today.